Samuel Shadap: Career

 Shadap starting training with Shillong Lajong F.C. at their Academy in 2006.
 Then before the 2012–13 I-League season began it was officially announced that Shadap had signed his first professional contract with Shillong Lajong after his impressive performance in the North East Super Series during pre-season.
 He then made his debut for the club on 6 October 2012 against Mohun Bagan in which he came on as a 68th-minute substitute for Renedy Singh as Shillong Lajong won the match 2–0.

 Kerala Blasters FC

-On 23 July 2017, Shadap was selected in the 12th round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League season.
+On 23 July 2017, Shadap was selected in the 12th round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League.
 He made his debut for the club on 22 December 2017 against Chennaiyin.
 He came on as a 43rd minute substitute for Rino Anto as Kerala Blasters drew 1–1.
 Shadap then made his first start for the Kerala Blasters the next game in the absence of Anto against Bengaluru.